A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Experimental Results and Analysis

 \subsection{Datasets}

-We use a diverse set of datasets varying in the number of objects ($N$), the number of features ($D$), and the data type (tabular or image).
-Table~\ref{tbl:datasets} lists each dataset along with its source and the anticlustering paper where it has been used.
+We use a variety of datasets that differ in the number of objects ($N$), the number of features ($D$), and the data type (tabular or image).
+Table~\ref{tbl:datasets} lists each dataset along with its source.
 Besides datasets from prior anticlustering research, we include additional datasets commonly used in machine learning.
+We applied the following preprocessing steps.
 For datasets with categorical features, we encoded the categorical features as a set of binary features using a one-hot encoding scheme, creating one binary feature for each category.
 For datasets that included nonbinary features, we standardized all features by subtracting the mean and dividing by the standard deviation.
-Additional preprocessing was performed for specific datasets as described below.
+Additional preprocessing was performed for specific datasets as described next.
 For the \texttt{Travel} dataset, we drop the \textit{User} feature and remove objects with missing values.
 For the \texttt{Npi} dataset, we preprocessed the data in the same way as in \cite{papenberg2021using}, i.e., we removed objects with missing values and kept only the binary features representing the answers of the participants.
 For the \texttt{Creditcard} dataset, we leave out the \textit{ID} feature.
 For the \texttt{Census} dataset, we drop the \textit{caseid} feature.
 For the \texttt{Plants} dataset, we converted the original data into a binary matrix, with rows representing plants and columns representing states.
 An entry of one indicates that the plant occurs in the corresponding state.
-In the image datasets \texttt{Cifar10}, \texttt{Mnist}, \texttt{Imagenet8}, and \texttt{Imagenet32}, the features represent pixel intensities with values ranging from 0 to 255.
+In the image datasets \texttt{Cifar10}, \texttt{Mnist}, \texttt{Imagenet8}, and \texttt{Imagenet32}, the features represent pixel intensities with one (grayscale) or three (RGB) values ranging from 0 to 255.
 As is commonly done with image data, we scaled the features by dividing them by 255 instead of standardizing them, bringing all values into the range [0,1].
 Note that the \texttt{Imagenet8} and \texttt{Imagenet32} datasets are downsampled versions of the original ImageNet dataset, with image resolutions of 8$\times$8 and 32$\times$32 pixels, respectively.
 For the \texttt{Finance} dataset, we eliminated the features \textit{step}, \textit{nameOrig}, and \textit{nameDest}.